No red carpet? French unrest impacts King Charles III's trip

 The French have maintained a love-hate relationship with kings ever since they guillotined King Louis XVI in 1793.
 Queens have typically fared better since then.
 Queen Elizabeth II, Charles’ mother, was a hugely popular figure in France, the European country she visited the most before her death last year.

 Elizabeth, who spoke fluent French, made five state visits to France, in 1957, 1972, 1992, 2004 and 2014, as well as unofficial and private visits.
-Her son now wears the crown but remains in her shadow.
+Her son now wears the crown, but some say that he remains in her shadow.

 “The problem with Charles is that he is not the queen.
 She was very loved here,” Paris resident Geraldine Duberret, 62, said.
 “Charles does not have such a good reputation here.
 He seems a bit spoiled.”

-The celebrity press in France recently focused on unconfirmed rumors that the king would travel with excessive numbers of servants, comparing him to his late mother, who famously insisted her staff turn light bulbs off in Buckingham Palace to save on electricity.
+The celebrity press in France recently focused on unconfirmed rumors that the king would travel with excessive numbers of servants, comparing him to his late mother, who famously insisted that her staff turn off lightbulbs in Buckingham Palace to save energy.

 “This visit was a chance for Charles to relaunch himself in the eyes of the French,” Clarke said.
 “It could have been like a blank canvas, but he will likely not be able to have the impact he would have wished.”

 Charles does command some respect in France for his environmental activism.
-The king and queen consort plan to tour areas of France’s Bordeaux region that last year were ravaged by wildfires widely blamed on global warming.
+The king and queen consort plan to tour areas of France’s Bordeaux region, which last year were ravaged by wildfires widely blamed on global warming.

 The couple’s time in southwest France also gives them a chance to see vineyards and to taste the region’s famous wines, including a planned stop at Bordeaux’s Chateau Smith Haut Lafitte, a vineyard and winemaker.

-Regional officials are effusive about receiving the British royals, a stark contrast to the reception Charles and Camilla could prepare for in Paris.
+Regional officials are effusive about receiving the U.K. royals, a stark contrast to the reception Charles and Camilla could expect in Paris.

 “It’s very touching that Charles plans to come to Bordeaux.
 We have a very strong relationship — and historic — with the U.K. The region stayed English for three centuries.
 It’s in our DNA,” said Cecile Ha of the Bordeaux Wine Council.

-Ha said winemakers in Bordeaux were “on the same page” as King Charles.
+Ha said winemakers in Bordeaux were “on the same page” as Charles, because the region boasts the most organic vineyards in France.
+About 75% of Bordeaux vineyards are certified to be environmentally friendly, she added.

 Follow AP’s coverage of the French government at https://apnews.com/hub/france-government and of King Charles III at https://apnews.com/hub/king-charles-iii